 I did manage to organize my notes for the group leaders’ guide and get the writing started, which is the moderately successful part.

-But I also procrastinated some more by playing with my blog — revising my About page and adding Top Posts as a drop-down part of my menu, plus adding a Table of Contents to my Sacred Pauses page and drop-downs for Endorsements and Resources for Your Blog.
+But I also procrastinated some more by playing with my blog—revising my About page, adding a Table of Contents to my Sacred Pauses book page, and other improvements.
 I hope you’ll check out the fruits of my procrastination, and find them useful.

 I still have more writing to do before the group leaders’ guide is done, so instead of writing more here, I’ll leave you with this thought from Fearless Creating by Eric Maisel (page 111).